www.CottonBeltRoute.com

 Mark Standefer photo

 As time went by, Ed became more and more intrigued by the railroad career of "Red" and finally set out to write a biography of this colorful character.
-In an effort to conduct research for this effort, Ed contacted Jason Lee Davis, Commerce area resident and son of Cotton Belt fireman, Harley Davis, in hopes of making contact with some of the local railroad employees who might have worked with "Red" or could shed some light on the life of railroad families from "Red's" era.
+In an effort to conduct research for this effort, Ed contacted Jason Lee Davis, Commerce area resident, university faculty member, and son of Cotton Belt fireman, Harley Davis, in hopes of making contact with some of the local railroad employees who might have worked with "Red" or could shed some light on the life of railroad families from "Red's" era.
 This interest spurred an idea that Jason had been contemplating for several years and provided the incentive to initiate the first organized gathering of Cotton Belt "Rails."
-Jason partnered with, Dr. James Conrad, director of TAMU-C's James G. Gee Library Special Collections, as someone with mutual historic interest.
-With the assistance of Harley, known former railroad employees were invited to the first scheduled event hosted by Texas A&M University-Commerce and billed as "The Cotton Belt in Commerce - A Symposium."
+Jason partnered with, Dr. James Conrad, director of TAMU-C's James G. Gee Library Special Collections (now ETAMU's Velma K. Waters Library Special Collections), as someone with mutual historic interest.
+With the assistance of Harley, known former railroad employees were invited to the first scheduled event hosted by then Texas A&M University-Commerce and billed as "The Cotton Belt in Commerce - A Symposium."

-With overwhelming encouragement, a 2nd symposium, billed as "The Cotton Belt Symposium: Railroad Legacy and Lore" was organized and held on August 16, 2008, with over 75 attending.
-The 2nd event included a new partner, the Commerce Public Library.
+With overwhelming encouragement, a 2nd (3rd) symposium, billed as "The Cotton Belt Symposium: Railroad Legacy and Lore" was organized and held on August 16, 2008, with over 75 attending.
+This event included a new partner, the Commerce Public Library.
 This event was also made possible in part by a grant form Humanities Texas, the state affiliate for the National Endowment for the Humanities.

-The "4th Annual Cotton Belt Railroad Symposium," slated for October 8-9, 2010, marks the expansion of the symposium to a 2-day event and a luncheon.
+The "4th Annual Cotton Belt Railroad Symposium," (5th) slated for October 8-9, 2010, marked the expansion of the symposium to a 2-day event and inclusion of a luncheon.

 We believe the legacy of the Cotton Belt and other local railroads is important to the region and worth preserving.
 Our heartfelt thanks go out to those whose participation and support have made this symposium series possible.
 We hope you will continue to join us as we celebrate the history of this legendary railroad and the people who kept in running.